Our Ethical Brand Ratings Explained

 Our ambition is to provide a rating for every brand, so you can buy with confidence every time you shop.
-Our aim is to provide ethical ratings for the vast majority of clothing, footwear and accessory brands listed in the app.
+Our aim is to provide ethical ratings for the vast majority of clothing, footwear and accessory brands listed in the Good On You app.
 Most ratings also include detailed information and breakdowns for environment, labour and animals.
-We’re rating more brands every week.
+We’ve rated more than 1,000 brands and are rating more brands every week.

 The issues we consider

 People: we look at the impact across the supply chain including child labour, forced labour, worker safety, the right to association (unions) and paying a living wage.

 The environment: includes direct and indirect impacts, considers climate change and energy efficiency, environmentally friendly materials, water use, hazardous chemicals, packaging and waste.